Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Proofs of main theorems

-\end{lem} Our desired nonparametric rate readily follows from Lemma~\ref{lem:non} by taking sample size $N=d^m$ and function norm $\vnormSize{}{f-\hat f}={1\over d^m}\FnormSize{}{\Theta-\hat \Theta}^2$.
+\end{lem} Our desired nonparametric rate readily follows from Lemma~\ref{lem:non} by taking sample size $N=d^m$ and function norm $\| f-\hat f \|_{L^2}:={1\over d^m}\FnormSize{}{\Theta-\hat \Theta}^2$.
 In summary, for a given permutation $\pi\in\Pi(d,d)$, we have

-\paragraph{Permutation rate.} Since nonparametric rate dominates permutation rate when $\alpha\leq 1$, it is sufficient to prove the permutation rate lower bound for $\alpha\geq 1.$ We first show the minimax permutation rate for $k$-block degree-$0$ tensor family $\tB(k,0)$, and then construct a smooth $f\in\tH(\alpha,L)$ to mimic the constant block tensors.
+\paragraph{Permutation rate.} Since nonparametric rate dominates permutation rate when $\alpha< 1$, it is sufficient to prove the permutation rate lower bound for $\alpha\geq 1.$ We first show the minimax permutation rate for $k$-block degree-$0$ tensor family $\tB(k,0)$, and then construct a smooth $f\in\tF(\alpha,L)$ to mimic the constant block tensors.

 Let $\Pi(d,k)$ denote the collection of all possible onto mappings from $[d]$ to $[k]$.
-Lemma~\ref{lem:permutation} shows the permutation rate over $k$-block degree-0 tensor family $\tB(k,0)$ is $\sigma^2 d^{-(m-1)}\log k$. \begin{lem}[Permutation error for tensor block model] Consider the problem of estimating $d$-dimensional, block-$k$ signal tensors from sub-Gaussian tensor block models.
-For every given integer $k\in[d]$, there exists a core tensor $\tS\in\bbR^{k\times \cdots \times k}$ satisfying
+Lemma~\ref{lem:permutation} shows the permutation rate over $k$-block degree-0 tensor family $\tB(k,0)$ is $\sigma^2 d^{-(m-1)}\log k$. \begin{lem}[Permutation error for tensor block model] For every given integer $k\in[d]$, there exists a core tensor $\tS\in\bbR^{k\times \cdots \times k}$ such that the corresponding $d$-dimensional block-$k$ Gaussian tensor block model estimation problem has the minimax rate: